staturecrane/dcgan_vae_torch/README.md

-# Deep Convolutional Variational Autoencoder w/ Adversarial Network
+To# Deep Convolutional Variational Autoencoder w/ Adversarial Network

 A combination of the Torch [DCGAN implementation](https://github.com/soumith/dcgan.torch) by soumith and the Torch [variational autoencoder](https://github.com/Kaixhin/Autoencoders) by Kaixhin.
 Also used is the [KLD criterion](https://github.com/y0ast/VAE-Torch) by y0ast.
 Currently, the model is set up to upsample and downsample 128x128 color images, with three color channels.
 The code can, however, be easily modified to accept any number of different dimensions or color channel combinations.
 I may modify the script to allow for this to be automated, depending on the level of interest.